 Since its inception, The Grauer School has sought to raise generations of global citizens.
-When ground was broken at the school site in 2003, it was done with a promise to protect and preserve a fragile section of native California coastal habitat.
-You might say that environmental awareness and sustainability are in the school’s DNA, which we proudly call the “Green Grauer Mission.”
+When we broke ground on our permanent school site in 1999, we made a promise to protect and preserve a fragile section of native California coastal habitat.
+In this context, you could say that environmental awareness and sustainability are in our school’s DNA, which we proudly call the “Green Grauer Mission.”

-The Grauer School is a “green campus,” certified by the “California Green Ribbon School” program.
-This means that our buildings and campus are designed not just as boxes to hold desks, but as real-world teaching tools meant to teach environmental science for current events our planet faces as a result of humankind’s interactions with it.
-Some of our classes and campus features produce their own energy, harvest their own water, and contain no toxic materials.
+Being a green school campus and green ribbon school means our buildings and campus are designed not just as boxes to hold desks, but as real-world teaching tools meant to teach environmental science for current events our planet faces as a result of humankind’s interactions with it.
+Some of our classes and campus features grow their own food, produce their own energy, harvest their own water, and contain no toxic materials whatsoever!

-The school also received points for using its campus as a teaching tool by integrating the sustainable features of the facility with its educational mission.
-The Grauer campus features two gardens, a greenhouse, an orchard, a hydroponic garden and fish tank, and a two-acre wildlife preserve with marked walking trails.
-Vegetables, fruits, and herbs from the school’s gardens are used regularly in the teaching kitchen.
-Classes are often conducted outdoors around campus, including in an outdoor classroom space composed of a circle of tree stumps in the wildlife preserve area.
+The Grauer School also received points for using its sustainable campus as a teaching tool by integrating the features of our facility with our educational mission.
+Our sustainable campus features two gardens, a greenhouse, an orchard, a hydroponic garden and fish tank, and a two-acre wildlife preserve with marked walking trails.
+Vegetables, fruits, and herbs from the school’s gardens are used regularly in our teaching kitchen.
+Classes are often conducted outdoors around our sustainable campus, including in an outdoor classroom space composed of a circle of tree stumps in the wildlife preserve area.